Christie Charles, "Miss Christie Lee" of Musqueam

 She is a story teller, poet, coastal hand drum singer, filmmaker, and a speaker for her ancestors.
 Her goal is to empower and reconnect spirits to who we truly are as first peoples of the lands.

 As Poet Laureate

 Christie will champion poetry, language and arts, and elevate the prominence of Host Nation and urban Indigenous poetry and cultural practices.
 She will host live performance events that connect artists, poets and performers from First Nations, and Urban Indigenous communities with artists from a diversity of cultural practices: both traditional and contemporary.

 Christie will also translate submitted poetic writings into Halkomelem—the Musqueam dialect—for a unique publication that she will create during her tenure as a legacy for future generations.

 A message from the Poet Laureate Partners

-The Poet Laureate Partners – the City of Vancouver, the Vancouver Public Library, and Vancouver Writers Fest – welcome Rachel to the position.
+The Poet Laureate Partners – the City of Vancouver, the Vancouver Public Library, and Vancouver Writers Fest – welcome Christie Lee Charles to the position.

 At the same time, the partners extend their gratitude to Christie’s predecessor, Rachel Rose, for her service as Poet Laureate.
 During her tenure, Rachel worked on Sustenance - a project which invited writers from BC and beyond to celebrate all that is unique about Vancouver’s literary and culinary scene.
 This culminated in a book called Sustenance – Writers from BC and Beyond on the Subject of Food.

 A portion of the sale from every book will go toward providing a refugee or low-income family with fresh, locally grown produce, and at the same time will support BC farmers, fishers, beekeepers, and gardeners.